-(A) Upon any liquidation (voluntary or otherwise), dissolution or winding up of the Partnership, no distribution shall be made to the holders of units ranking junior (either as to distributions or upon liquidation, dissolution or winding up) to the Series A Junior Participating Preferred Units unless, prior thereto, the holders of Series A Junior Participating Preferred Units shall have received (i) \$55,000 per Unit, plus (ii) any unpaid distributions accrued and unpaid thereon, whether or not declared, to the date of such payment (the "Series A Liquidation Preference").
-Following the payment of the full amount of the Series A Liquidation Preference, no additional distributions shall be made to the holders of Series A Junior Participating Preferred Units unless, prior thereto, the holders of Class A and Class B Units shall have received an amount per unit (the "Common Adjustment") equal to the quotient obtained by dividing (i) the Series A Liquidation Preference by (ii) 1,000 (as appropriately adjusted as set forth in subparagraph (C) below to reflect such events as unit splits, unit distributions and recapitalizations with respect to the Class A and Class B Units) (such number in clause (ii) immediately above as so adjusted being referred to as the "Adjustment Number").
-Following the payment of the full amount of the Series A Liquidation Preference and the Common Adjustment in respect of all outstanding Series A Junior Participating Preferred Units and Class B Units shall receive their ratable and proportionate share of the remaining assets to be distributed in the ratio of the Adjustment Number to one (1) with respect to such Series A Junior Participating Preferred Units and Class B Units, respectively.
+(A) Upon any liquidation (voluntary or otherwise), dissolution or winding up of the Partnership, no distribution shall be made to the holders of units ranking junior (either as to distributions or upon liquidation, dissolution or winding up) to the Series A Junior Participating Preferred Units unless, prior thereto, the holders of Series A Junior Participating Preferred Units shall have received (i) \$55,000 per Unit, plus (ii) any unpaid distributions accrued and unpaid thereon, whether or not declared, to the date of such payment (the "Series A Liquidation Preferred.").
+Following the payment of the full amount of the Series A Liquidation Preferred to bating preferred by dividing (i) the Series A Liquidation Preferred to a didutional distributions accrued and unpaid thereon, whether or not declared, to the date of such payment (the "Series A Liquidation Preference, no the date of such payment, the bolders of Class A and Class B Units shall have received an amount per unit (the "Common Adjustment") equal to the quotient obtained by dividing (i) the Series A Liquidation Preference by (ii) 1,000 (as appropriately adjusted as set forth in subparagraph (C) below to reflect such events as unit splits, unit distributions and recapitalizations with respect to the Class A and Class B Units) (such number in clause (ii) immediately above as so adjusted being referred to as the "Adjustment Number").
+Following the payment of the full amount of the Series A Liquidation Preference and the Common Adjustment in respect of all outstanding Series A Junior Participating Preferred Units and Class A and Class B Units, shall receive their ratable and proportionate share of the remaining assets to be distributed in the ratio of the Adjustment Number to one (1) with respect to such Series A Junior Participating Preferred Units and Class B Units, on a per unit basis, respectively.